REGISTRATION IS NOW CLOSED FOR OUR 2019 TOURNAMENT!!

 Morrison Mystery Doubles – Pair up with a mystery date! $5.00 per entry – A separate pot with 80% payout – Expected Cash Ratio (based on 20 entries) is 1:4 – All of your scores, with all of your mystery partner’s scores, with Handicap, combined to pay out!

 The Bridge is Still Standing 50/50 Skill Shot Pot – $1.00 per ticket

 How does it work, you ask?
-If your ticket is drawn, you’ll draw a card between 3-8 — Your task, to win the pot, is to leave those pins STILL STANDING (cause in a city of bridges, we’re hoping they never fall down!)
-If the person misses, the pot rolls over to the next game (we’ll draw two chances each game.)
-If it rolls over all the way to the end, we’ll draw till someone wins!
+If your ticket is drawn, you’ll draw a card between 3-8 — Your task, to win the pot, is to leave that number of pins STILL STANDING (cause in a city of bridges, we’re hoping they never fall down!)
+If the person misses, the pot rolls over. (we’ll draw two chances each event.)
+If it rolls over all the way to the end of the last event, we’ll draw till someone wins!

 Have more questions?